kualta/site/posts/memetic-culture.md

 Don't tolerate neatly-packaged ideas for your ears to swallow.
 And those who exploit your hearts for their own benefit.

 There's no virtue in capturing value.
-There's no fulfillment in that etiher.
+There's no fulfillment in that either.

 One must stand proud in their own understanding.